borgwang/tinynn/README.md

 ### Basic

-tinynn is a lightweight deep learning framework build with pure Python3 and NumPy.
+tinynn is a lightweight deep learning framework build with Python3 and NumPy.

 <p align="center">
   <img src="http://ww4.sinaimg.cn/large/006tNc79gy1g63tkgdh1pj30to0fwjsk.jpg" width="80%" alt="tinynn-architecture" referrerPolicy="no-referrer"/>
 </p>

 There are two branches (`master` and `mini`) in thie repo.
-The `mini` branch implement the minimal components to run a neural network.
-The `master` branch maintain the latest stable code with more components and features.
+The `mini` branch contains the minimal components to run a neural network.
+The `master` branch holds the latest stable code with more components and features.
 See [Components](#components) down below.

 ### Getting Started